arch-linux-gui/alg-plasma/README.md

  </ul>
  <br>

-The other purpose of ALG is to act as a repository testbed for & between two other distributions and to act as a Vanilla Arch distribution.

-Building will yield ALG Flagship ISO.
-Size as of 15th April is 1.8 GiB.
-We will be removing certain preloaded software in further releases.

-You can skip the hassle of building by directly downloading from ALG's <a href="https://sourceforge.net/projects/arch-linux-gui/">official page</a>.
+You can Download the ISOs from ALG's <a href="https://sourceforge.net/projects/arch-linux-gui/">official sourceforge page</a>.